 Suppliers – contractors & consultants

-We recommend getting 3 estimates/proposals, in writing, to compare.
+We recommend getting 3 estimates/proposals in writing.
 Each estimate should include (as applicable):

 - cost of labour, equipment and materials (names, models, size, etc.);